AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 * **What about customer that are not attached to Organization ID for IMS integration?**

-    Customers who don’t have IMS will be provided one: an organization ID will be attached to their instance.
+    Customers who don't have IMS will be provided one: an organization ID will be attached to their instance.

 * **Are multi-branding configurations impacted by the migration?**